***** Important Notice *****

 As directed by the Centers of Disease Control and Prevention and leadership, the Town of Jackson is implementing social distancing practices to minimize health risks to our community in regards to the COVID-19 pandemic.
 This includes modifications to the inspection process.

-Effective March 16, 2020 The Town of Jackson will no longer be conducting in-person inspections.
+Effective July 19, 2021, The Town of Jackson will be conducting virtual inspections on Tuesdays and Thursdays.
+In person inspections will be conducted on Mondays, Wednesdays and Fridays.
 The Town will be utilizing the following process for conducting inspections until further notice;

 1. The permit holders or authorized agents should request their inspections via the building inspection request line 24 hours in advance.
 Inspections requests not received by 3:30 P.M. will not be conducted the next business day and will be scheduled with the following business day.